behavioral-data/multiverse-tooling/tutorial/boba.md

 # Boba

+Boba has a domain specific language (Boba DSL) for writing multiverse specifications.
+Boba comes with a command line tool to parse your DSL specification and generate universe scripts, execute all scripts with a single command.

-This document outlines the rules for the available syntax in boba.
+This document outlines the rules for the available syntax in boba and basic commands.

 ## Script Template
 Script template is an annotated script that will be used as the template to